 Emiliane includes Piacenza, Parma, Reggio Emilia, Modena, Ferrara, and Bologna.
 Pork heavily influences the cuisine here, primarily due to the region’s production of Parmigiano Reggiano.
 The pigs are fed whey created during the cheesemaking process.
 Consequently, this Parmigiano Reggiano whey is thought to contribute flavor to Prosciutto di Parma.

 On the other hand, Romagnola cuisine features a more significant Adriatic influence, though it’s still rich and opulent.
-Together they make the food of Emilia-Romagna the most legendary cuisine on the planet.
+Together, they make Emilia-Romagna’s food, the most legendary cuisine on the planet.

 Parmigiano Reggiano, Italy’s most famous cheese, is made in Emilia-Romagna.
 This staple of Italian cuisine is a PDO-protected cheese made in Parma, Reggio Emilia, and Modena.
 The PDO also encompasses parts of Bologna west of the Reno River and Mantua (Lombardy) on the right bank of the Po.

-These curd granules are then cooked at 55°C for just under an hour until they sink and form a single mass.
-This cheese mass is cut into two parts, wrapped in linen, then placed into molds where it takes its final shape.
+These curd granules are cooked at 55°C for under an hour until they sink and form a single mass.
+This cheese mass is cut into two parts, wrapped in linen, and then placed into molds, where it takes its final shape.

 Each wheel is stamped with a unique code to verify the origin of production.
-After a few days, the Parmigiano Reggiano wheels are placed in a water and salt immersion where the salt enters the cheese via osmosis.
-Finally, the cheese is aged for a minimum of twelve months, though many wheels of Parmigiano Reggiano are aged upwards of twenty-four months.
-Read more about the production and grade selection of Parmigiano Reggiano here.
+After a few days, the Parmigiano Reggiano wheels are placed in a water and salt immersion, where the salt enters the cheese via osmosis.
+Finally, the cheese is aged for at least twelve months, though many wheels of Parmigiano Reggiano are aged upwards of twenty-four months.
+Read more about the production and grade selection of Parmigiano Reggiano.